tarantool/doc/doc/1.10/reference/reference_lua/fiber.rst

     ..
 NOTE::

-        Even if you catch the exception, the fiber will stay cancelled.
+        Even if you catch the exception, the fiber will remain cancelled.
-        Most type of calls will check for cancelled status of a fiber and return an error.
+        Most types of calls will check if the fiber's status is "cancelled".
-        However, some function (id, status, join) will not return error.
+        However, some functions (``id``, ``status``, ``join`` etc.) will return no error.
-        It is recommended to develop your applications in such way, that cancelled fibers will stop executing and end as soon as possible.
+        We recommend application developers to implement status checks in the code so that cancelled fibers would end as soon as possible.

     **Example:**